|

 above the tower arch.

-about.
+round about.
 There is no Ixworth Thorpe village

-really, and this scattered parish could
+really, and this scattered parish could not help

-not help but see its church on the hill
+but see its church on the hill as a focus of its

-people, with a sense of their continuity,
+ordinary people, with a sense of their

-is little known, but should be
+It is little known, but should be celebrated.
+If

-celebrated.
-If only it was easier to
+only it was easier to visit!

 |